learn-co-curriculum/reading-ios-nsdictionary/README.md

     "zip_code" = 00409;
 }
 ```
 Did you notice how the order changed when it printed?
 That's because Apple does ***not*** guarantee that a dictionary will maintain the order of its components (you should always expect that it won't).
 What it *does* guarantee, however, is the key-value binding.
-Because of this, dictionaries do not respond to indexing.

-Then how do we access the information it contains?
-By sending it a valid key, of course.
+When looking up a definition in a lexical dictionary, it's unimportant to the word-to-definition binding exactly which place they hold in the dictionary.
+If we want to find the definition of "bibble", for example, it's unimportant to the binding whether it's the 298th word in the lexicon or the 300th, so long as it correctly defines itself as "to drink often; to eat and/or drink noisily".

+In a similar way to looking up the definition of a word in a lexical dictionary, a dictionary in programming is accessed by submitting the key whose value we wish to get.

 ## Accessing A Dictionary